 Well, this last idea could work too, for a little while and at a very small scale.
 And let’s be honest: how many people at a time can you train with one trainer, especially in the case of existing subsidiaries all over the region/country?
 By all means, do remodel the office, as employees will feel cozier, but keep in mind that we live in an on-demand, technology-driven world.
 Companies need to be efficient, fast, and foremost, deliver great results.

 Still in doubt?
 Here’s what an LMS can do to spike up results:

-Top 4 LMS features for better employee productivity
+Top 4 Learning Management System features for better employee productivity

 The best LMS provides the right piece of information to the right employee at the right time.
 That’s the only way all employees can reach their full potential every day at work and deliver great results.
 A learning management system that comes with a comprehensive set of features has better chances of achieving this.
 While some features are incredibly useful for trainers and L&D managers, others are created with the learner’s need in mind.